Caramel filled brownies are an all-time favorite, and this is probably my most requested recipe.

 - 1 cup semi-sweet chocolate chips (or more if you like)

 - Preheat oven to 350 degrees F. Line a 13x9 inch pan with nonstick foil or parchment paper.

 - Place chocolate and butter in a microwave-safe bowl and microwave on high for 1 minute.
 Stir and repeat until smooth.
 Let cool for about 5 minutes.

-- Cool for 20 minutes.
-While first layer cools, prepare filling.
+- While first layer cools, prepare filling.

 - Unwrap caramels (ack!
 Why don't they make unwrapped caramels!) and put them in a saucepan with the 1/3 cup of cream.
 Heat on medium low, stirring often, until caramels are melted.
 Stir about half of the chopped pecans into the caramel.
 Pour the caramel mixture over the brownie layer.

 - Spread the remaining brownie mix over the caramel filling.
 It is kind of tricky, so do your best, but don't worry about covering all the caramel.
 Scatter chocolate chips and remaining pecans over the top.